jd-develop/nougaro/README.md

  Prend en charge python 3.10

 # Documentation
  Please refer to the [wiki](https://github.com/jd-develop/nougaro/wiki/) for documentation.

+# About syntax highlighting
+ A [file](highlight%20theme%20for%20NPP.xml) can be imported in Notepad++ for syntax highlighting, but only in dark theme.
+ Light theme will be uploaded later :D

 Enjoy :)